Adopt

 Story

 Juno is a good girl.
 We got her about 4 years ago and she got along well with our other animals at the time, up until 2 years ago.
-Unfortunately, after giving birth to my child the stress of the new baby had caused a rifted between Juno and the rest of the animals in the house.
-Her and my other large dog have to be kept separate for Juno's safety.
-She also gets into fights with my 13 year old male dog but those are more like arguments then fights.
-My 2 cats beat Juno up and corner her at times.
+Unfortunately, after giving birth to my child the stress of the new baby had caused a rift between Juno and the rest of the animals in the house.
+Her and my other large dog have to be kept separate for Junos safety.
+My 2 cats pick on Juno as well and corner her at times.
 I have tried to integrate her back into the pack but after a period of time the fights start again.
-Juno is always the one getting beat up.
-She's around 80 pounds but she is a chicken.
-She is slow to warm when meeting people but she's very loving once she gets to know someone.
-My children stress her out because they're loud and all over the place.
+Juno is always the one getting beat up and I think it's to time to find a more suitable home for her.
+She's around 80 lbs and full of love.
+She is slow to warm when meeting people but extremely loyal and sweet.
+She love's to play and go on walks.
 I want Juno to go to a home where she is the only animal and with older, calmer children that will respect her space.

 Cottonwood, AZ